 The Harvest Moon Oral History project explores and documents the history of Clearwater and the Harvest Moon Society through the stories told by past and present residents of Clearwater, visitors, and Harvest Moon Society collaborators.

 The project’s intention is to highlight the interconnectedness of Clearwater's past and present with storytelling that it firmly rooted in the town's geography.
 We hope that by making Clearwater's history more accessible, we can highlight the commitment and collaboration that has allowed Clearwater to survive into the twenty-first century.
-With stories of historic landmarks, events, farming, community building, rural/urban collaboration, sustainability, food security, education, music, art, and a map of the town, we hope the Harvest Moon Oral History project will allow you to virtually learn about the town much as we did: by visiting, exploring and listening.
+With stories of historic landmarks, events, farming, community building, rural/urban collaboration, sustainability, food sovereignty, education, music, art, and a map of the town, we hope the Harvest Moon Oral History project will allow you to virtually learn about the town much as we did: by visiting, exploring and listening.

 Special Thanks To: